djackson93/djackson93/README.md

 ### Hey!
 I'm Dakota Jackson! 🖐

 - 👨‍🎓 I'm a recent college graduate from Lamar University!
-- 💻 I'm currently looking for the right place to start my Software Developing career! (👀 You should hire me)
+- 💻 I'm currently looking for the right place to start my Software Developing career!
 - ✔️ I'm confident in languages such as Java and Python (and always learning more).
 - 🏠 Southeast Texas area (➡️ Austin area soon?)
 - 😄 Pronouns: He/Him